Swarley: Plot

 Earlier in the week, Lily confided in Robin that she is scared by the idea of Marshall going out on a date with another woman.
-Despite hearing that Ted believes she has crazy eyes, Lily wanted to see what Chloe looks like.
-It turns out that Lily was the hunchback following Chloe—she was carrying a book bag, then covered herself with a coat to shield herself from the rain (the hump), and limped because she hit her knee while concentrating on seeing the face of Chloe.
-Lily, while visiting Ted and Robin in the apartment, realized that Marshall had moved the picture of the two of them.
-She sneaked into the apartment before Marshall brought Chloe home to put it in a more conspicuous place, and it broke.
-While hiding from Marshall and Chloe, she got upset and jumped out.
-Lily introduces herself, and leaves the apartment dejected and crying.
+Despite hearing that Ted believes she has "crazy eyes", Lily wanted to see what Chloe looks like.
+Lily was the hunchback following Chloe—she was carrying a book bag, then covered herself with a coat to shield herself from the rain hence the hump, and limped because she hit her knee while concentrating on seeing Chloe's face.
+While visiting Ted and Robin, Lily realized that Marshall had moved the picture of the two of them.
+She sneaked into the apartment before Marshall brought Chloe home to put it in a more conspicuous place and it broke.
+While hiding from Marshall and Chloe, she becomes upset and jumps out.
+Lily introduces herself and leaves the apartment dejected and crying.
 Marshall follows her out to the steps, leaving Chloe sitting on the sofa.

-Marshall realizes that he should get back together with Lily even though he says that Lily has the craziest eyes he has ever seen.
-Six months after Ted came back to the apartment and found Marshall alone and upset after the engagement ended, he and Barney return to find Marshall and Lily happy and back together.
-The gang first goes to McLaren's for a drink and then returns upstairs to the apartment, finding it has been ransacked by Chloe who has been "searching" for her "lost" keys which are in fact sitting in plain sight on the coffee table in front of where she had been sitting.
-Marshall points out the keys and Chloe departs, leaving a nonplussed gang and apparently proving the "Crazy Eyes" theory.
-As she leaves, Chloe calls Robin "Roland", and Barney tries to use it as an opportunity to stop everyone from calling him "Swarley", to no success.
+Marshall realizes that he wants to get back together with Lily and they resume their relationship after six months.
+The gang first goes to McLaren's for a drink and then returns upstairs to the apartment, finding it has been ransacked by Chloe who has been searching for her lost keys which are in fact sitting in plain sight on the coffee table in front of where she had been sitting.
+Marshall points out the keys and Chloe departs, leaving a nonplussed gang and apparently proving the "crazy eyes" theory.
+As she leaves, Chloe calls Robin "Roland" and Barney tries to use it as an opportunity to stop everyone from calling him "Swarley", to no success.

-In the final scene, Barney walks into the bar, everyone shouts "Swarley" referencing the entrance of Norm Peterson from Cheers and he turns and walks out dejectedly as Carl the bartender plays the Cheers theme: "Where Everybody Knows Your Name."
+In the final scene, Barney walks into the bar, everyone shouts "Swarley" referencing the entrance of Norm Peterson from Cheers and he turns and walks out dejectedly as Carl the bartender plays the Cheers theme: "Where Everybody Knows Your Name".
 The credits are then presented in the same font used on the show Cheers.